 - median household income and the disposable income after tax including allowances and welfare benefits for the chosen type of household, - median rent with all housing costs included for a dwelling with acceptable standard and of enough size to avoid overcrowding. - Calculate what the households has left when the housing costs are paid.
 Is this enough to meet essential non-housing costs?
-This could be presented as a ratio.
+This could be presented as a ratio: The part of these households that could not maintain a minimum income standard after their housing costs are paid.

-This could be done every year to show the development of affordability for dwellings in social housing for a certain type of household in the whole country, in different regions and/or in parts of the rental market.
+This could be done every year to show the development of affordability for rental housing for a certain type of household in the whole country, in different regions and/or in parts of the rental market (social, public, private rental housing).